 Tyre selection is one of the most important factors for tyre life.
 Choosing the correct tyre specification significantly improves tyre life and reduces vehicle operational costs.
-Magna Tyres Group offers a broad Tyre Range including Radial, Bias and Solid Tyres which all offer specific benefits for different kinds of applications and machinery.
+Magna Tyres offers a broad Tyre Range including Radial, Bias and Solid Tyres which all offer specific benefits for different kinds of applications and machinery.

-Magna radial constructed tyres utilizes a series of steel cords, extending from the beads and across the tread, so that the cords are laid at approximately right angles to the centre line of the tread, and parallel to each other, as well as belts directly beneath the tread.
+Magna Tyres’ radial constructed tyres utilise a series of steel cords, extending from the beads and across the tread, so that the cords are laid at approximately right angles to the centre line of the tread, and parallel to each other, as well as belts directly beneath the tread.
 This network of cords gives the tyre strength and shape.

 Due to the all steel radial construction the sidewall of a radial tyre is more flexible compared to a bias tyre resulting in a shorter, but wider footprint.
 This means less rolling resistance, lower fuel consumption, more grip and greater ride comfort at greater speeds.
 Steel radial construction has no movement between plies, which means lesser heat build up or increased resistance to heating.
 Also the belts directly under the tread ensure lesser deformation which leads to more traction and puncture resistance.

-Disadvantages of the radial tire include a harder ride at low speeds on rough roads and in the context of off-roading, decreased “self-cleaning” ability, a more rigid sidewall and lower grip ability at low speeds.
+Disadvantages of the radial tyre include a harder ride at low speeds on rough roads and in the context of off-roading, decreased “self-cleaning” ability, a more rigid sidewall and lower grip ability at low speeds.

 A Bias tyre is made of layers of rubber-coated, plies of fabric (commonly nylon) placed at angles of approximately 30-40 degrees, with successive plies laid at opposing angles forming a crisscross pattern to which the tread is applied.
 This construction provides the main advantages: a smooth ride on rough surfaces with enhanced operator comfort, while also the ability to withstand higher loads.
 This makes these tyres especially effective for machinery in ports & terminals.